Penguinbeanie/project_two/Docker/openmetadata-infra/README.md

 ### Tests

-1. NOT NULL test on `CompanyID` foreign key in `fact_stock_price` table
+1. NOT NULL test on `CompanyID` foreign key in `fact_stock_price` table Why this is important:
+- CompanyID is a foreign key that references the dim_company table
+- If it's NULL, we cannot join stock prices to companies
+- NULL values would break JOINs and make data lineage tracking impossible
+- Referential integrity requires that every fact record must be associated with a dimension Business logic: Every stock price must belong to a specific company - a stock price without a company is unusable.

 2. UNIQUE test on `company_id` surrogate key in `dim_company` table
+Why this is important:
+- company_id is the primary key and must be unique
+- Duplicates would cause:
+    - Incorrect JOINs (one company matching multiple times)
+    - Distorted aggregations (same company counted multiple times)
+    - Data duplication in downstream tables
+- In SCD Type 2 context, each version must be uniquely identifiable Business logic: Each company must be uniquely identifiable to avoid double-counting in analytics.

-3. RANGE test on `Close` price in `fact_stock_price` table (validates positive values)
+3. RANGE test on `Close` price in `fact_stock_price` table (validates positive values) Why this is important:
+- Stock closing price cannot be negative or zero
+- Negative prices would indicate data quality issues:
+    - API errors
+    - ETL transformation bugs
+    - Source data corruption
+- Protects downstream analytics from invalid values (e.g., average price, returns calculations) Business logic: Stock prices must be positive numbers - negative or zero prices are financially impossible and would invalidate financial analyses.

 ### How to Run Data Quality Tests